 A series of films showing the many extended sounds and tones, percussive and harmonic, capable on the saxophone.
 A useful guide for any composer or musician.

 Quartertones and Microtones

 Playing chords - more than one note at a time.
-The notation is to write the bottom note of the chord and the word 'chord' above.
-Occasionally composers write all the notes of the chord that they wish to hear and/or provide a fingering diagram.
+Occasionally composers write all the notes of the chord that they wish to hear and/or provide a fingering diagram which may be above the note or in an appendix.
 Although specialist manuals often give highly detailed fingerings for chord production, the variability of instruments, players and playing techniques makes it difficult to assume a specific effect from a particular fingering.

 Violent release of the tongue, creating a 'slap' as the vacuum is opened.
-Notation is a verbal instruction.
-It is mainly a bass clarinet effect.
+Notation is verbal instruction.
+This technique is very effective on the baritone.

-Clicking instrument keys notated by x-shaped noteheads and verbal instruction.
-Relatively quiet on clarinet, but quite effective in the low register of the bass.
+Clicking instrument keys.
+Notation: x-shaped noteheads and verbal instruction.
+Works best on baritone, but effective on all the instruments.